-5.0 Credits Prerequisite: Concert Chorus or Audition
+Prerequisite: Concert Chorus or Audition

 This course is for the serious vocal music student.
 The focus of this course will be musicianship of the student vocalist through developing a substantial and diversified solo repertoire.
 Vocal technique, Performance practices, Ear Training, and Sight Singing will be essential elements that will contribute to student success.
-After school performances will be considered as part of the grade.
+After school performances are required as part of the grade.